Forests of Germany

-The forest in Germany covers 11.4 million hectares, 32 percent of the total area of the country (as of 2012).
-In the German forests grow about 90 billion young and old trees with a total wood stock of 3.7 billion cubic meters.
+The forests of Germany covers 11.4 million hectares (28.2 million Acres), 32 percent of the total area of the country (as of 2012).

+In the German forests grow about 90 billion trees with a total wood stock of 3.7 billion cubic meters.

 The definition of the Federal Forest Act (BWaldG) for forest is: "any area planted with forest plants.
 Forest also includes clear-cut or shaded ground areas, forest roads, forest clearance and securing strips, forest meadows and clearings, forest meadows, grass clearing areas, wood storage areas and other areas associated with and serving the forest."

 Woodland

 According to the results of the Third Federal Forest Inventory (2012), Germany has 11,419,124 hectares, 32.0 percent of the land area planted with forest.
 Of these, 11,054,162 hectares are wood flooring and 364,962 hectares are non-wood flooring.
-The German forest area increased in the period between 2002 and 2012 by a total of 49,597 hectares or 0.4 percent.
+The German Forest area increased in the period between 2002 and 2012 by a total of 49,597 hectares or 0.4 percent.
 During this period, around 108,000 hectares of new forest were created, while around 58,000 hectares of existing forest area were lost.
 The federal state with the largest forest area is Bavaria with 2.6 million hectares of forest.
 The largest proportion of forestation in the country surface, each with 42.3 percent, are Hessen and Rhineland-Palatinate.

 The Federal Statistical Office records the forest area according to other parameters than the Federal Forest Inventory.
 It is based on the so-called "actual use" of the real estate cadastre.
 As of 31 December 2015, the Federal Statistical Office for Germany has a forest area of 109,515 km2.
 According to the Federal Statistical Office, the area of German forests has increased by 4,979 km2 since 31 December 1992.

 Forest owners

 In Germany there are about 2 million forest owners.
 In addition to forest owners, forest owners also include beneficial owners, provided that they are the direct owners of the forest.

-The forest property types are defined as follows according to § 3 of the Federal Forest Act (BWaldG):
+The forest property types are defined as follows according to 3 of the Federal Forest Act (BWaldG):